On the Terminal Location Uncertainty in Elliptical Footprints: Application in Air-to-Ground Links: Discussion

-In conclusion, the current research provides valuable insights into the performance of wireless systems with random terminal positions within an elliptical area.
-The study focused on an outdoor air-to-ground link between a UAV and a randomly placed user and evaluated the outage performance, including Nakagami-$m$ fading.
+In conclusion, current research provides valuable insight into the performance of wireless systems with random terminal positions within an elliptical area.
+The study focused on an air-to-ground outdoor link between a UAV and a randomly placed user and evaluated the outage performance, including Nakagami-$m$ fading.
 Two distinct scenarios were considered.
-The first assumed an airborne Tx with a tilted directional antenna, whereas the second with a vertical directional antenna.
-We illustrated the coverage of an area implemented by employing both scenarios and conducted a performance comparison between them.
-Our investigation demonstrated that the employment of tilted transmission leads to a reduced outage probability compared to vertical transmission within the identical coverage region.
-Furthermore, modifying the angle to achieve a horizontal displacement is a standard and more energy-efficient method to extend the coverage area compared to the vertical elevation necessary in the second scenario.
+The first assumed an airborne Tx with a tilted directional antenna, whereas the second had a vertical directional antenna.
+We illustrate the coverage of an area implemented employing both scenarios and conducted a performance comparison between them.
+Our investigation demonstrated that the use of tilt transmission leads to a reduced probability of outage compared to vertical transmission within the same coverage region.
+Furthermore, modifying the angle to achieve a horizontal displacement is a standard and more energy efficient method to extend the coverage area compared to the vertical elevation necessary in the second scenario.
 Ultimately, the scenario of MU was considered and throughput was evaluated.

 The analytical results offer practical value for the design of UAV-based wireless systems.
 The derived distance and SNR distributions enable the evaluation of the coverage at the system level, helping to optimize tilt angles and beamwidths to reduce outage or boost throughput.
 The closed-form expressions also support adaptive UAV placement with lower altitudes and energy use.
 In MU settings, metrics guide scheduling strategies such as maxSNR-based allocation to improve spectral efficiency.

-The study can support designers in determining the desired elliptical footprints based on the type of available antennas.
+The study can help designers determine the desired elliptical footprints based on the type of antenna available.
 The equations deduced for the radial and Euclidean distances between the UAV and the user play a vital role in comprehensively assessing the network performance.
-These equations provide a means of exploring other network metrics, including but not limited to bit error rate, capacity, and energy efficiency.
-Moreover, they can assist in optimizing various network parameters, such as the Tx antenna pattern or the throughput in a multi-user scenario.
+These equations provide a means to explore other network metrics, including, but not limited to, bit error rate, capacity, and energy efficiency.
+Moreover, they can assist in optimizing various network parameters, such as the Tx antenna pattern or the throughput in a MU scenario.

-In addition, the paper offers significant potential for further research into the performance of UAV communication systems.
-For instance, analyzing the effect of other antenna configurations, channel models, and fading conditions could offer more in-depth insights.
-Furthermore, exploring the effect of multiple UAVs and users, including the impact of interference, is crucial for obtaining a comprehensive understanding.
-An important direction for future investigation involves applying the methodology to other wireless communication systems focusing on indoor VLC architectures.
-This extension requires adopting the specific characteristics of the LED Txs, including the Lambertian pattern, for accurately estimating the overall performance \cite{J:Vaiopoulos2}.